Right now over 100,000 people are on their trip of a lifetime travelling around Australia.

 Many people resolve to go when they retire and become 'grey nomads'.
 Most 'around Australia travellers' are grey nomads forming impromptu convoys up and down the highways around the country.

-This is a great thing and I fully expect to become one myself in 20 or 30 years from now but here's the thing.
+This is a great thing and I fully expect to become one myself one day, but here's the thing.

 Many grey nomads you meet on the road will have a similar story.